mmraff/npm-two-stage/README.md

 all the packages in its dependency tree, as gzipped tar archives, with no redundant downloads.

-Note that the '=' is required.
+Note that the '=' is required for the `--dl-dir` option.
 Shorthand `dl` may be substituted for `download`.
 Without the `--dl-dir` option, downloads will go to the current directory.